What are the hygiene routines now that the pandemic is over?

 Can I pay weekly/monthly?

-The projects are long-term and we reserve your seat for the term, so to offer the lowest cost to everyone, and for continuity, children have to be signed up for the entire term.
+- The projects are long-term and we reserve your seat for the term, so to offer the lowest cost to everyone, and for continuity, children have to be signed up for the entire term.
 Under exceptional circumstances, please contact the art leader to discuss a payment plan option.
+In most clubs, we are accepting child care vouchers.

 Can you help with art scholarships and GCSE portfolios?

-Yes, we would be very happy to support your child in creating their portfolio for either a scholarship or GCSE.
+- Yes, we would be very happy to support your child in creating their portfolio for either a scholarship or GCSE.
 If you have any information from the school or exam board about the portfolio requirements, our art teachers would be happy to discuss them with you and your child and subsequently tailor their programme to support that objective.
+Depending on the depth of support required, we may discuss additional charges for working outside our programme.

 Can my child with SEN come?
 My child has a SEN helper; can they come along to help?